• Ebook

 • Pinterest

-Thick Italian Hot Chocolate, or Ciocolatta Calda in Italian, is a delightfully easy dessert that is rich, creamy, and comforting.
+Thick Hot Chocolate, or Ciocolatta Calda in Italian, is an easy dessert that is rich, creamy, and comforting.
+And it only takes 10 minutes to make!
 Like all authentic Italian cooking, it focuses on the quality of the ingredients like good dark chocolate melted into rich whole milk (or a mixture of coconut milk and water for the dairy-free version).

 This recipe is not to be missed!
 It makes the perfect simple dessert to impress guests or unwind after dinner.

-A clear glass mug of thick Italian hot chocolate with a super creamy texture.
+A clear glass mug of thick hot chocolate with a super creamy texture.

-While Italian Hot Chocolate can be enjoyed year round, I like it best after holiday meals or for a special date night treat with my partner or a friend.
-We often enjoy it after a Christmas or New Year's dinner, or as an easy dessert for special occasions.
+I enjoy this Thick Hot Chocolate best after holiday meals or for a special date night treat with my partner or a friend.
+My favorite holidays for this recipe are Christmas or New Year's, or as an easy dessert for special occasions.

-If enjoying this luxe hot drinking chocolate in the winter, I love pairing it with my Gluten-Free Gingerbread Cake.
+If enjoying this luxe hot drinking chocolate in the winter, I love pairing it with my Vegan Ladyfingers (Savoiardi), Gluten-Free Gingerbread Cake or a Vegan Gluten-Free Chocolate Chip Cookie.

-And if you're looking for more Italian classics to enjoy along with or before this treat, check out our Dairy-Free Tiramisu, House Favorite Minestrone Soup, Dairy-Free Zuppa Toscana, Vegan Vodka Pasta and Easy Chicken Cacciatore!
+And if you're looking for more Italian classics to enjoy along with or before this treat, check out my Sautรฉed Peppers and Onions, Dairy-Free Tiramisu, Vegan Tiramisu, House Favorite Minestrone Soup, Dairy-Free Zuppa Toscana, Vegan Vodka Pasta and Easy Chicken Cacciatore!

 Jump to: